Sweden: Riots erupt in Stockholm neighborhood

 Officers were forced to call in reinforcements when a crowd began to gather in the suburb of Rinkeby during the arrest of a suspect, according to a statement from Stockholm police.

+Stockholm regional police chief Ulf Johansson said the clashes may have been a result of their "increased pressure on criminals in the area."

-The spate of violence comes just days after US President Donald Trump suggested that immigrants in Sweden were to blame for an increase in crime across the country.
+The clashes come days after US President Donald Trump suggested that immigrants in Sweden were to blame for an increase in crime across the country.

-In recent years, Sweden has taken in more refugees per capita than any other European country.
-The large influx has fueled tensions and caused a rise in anti-immigrant sentiment.
+In recent years, Sweden has taken in more refugees per capita than any other European country, which has fueled tensions and caused a rise in anti-immigrant sentiment.

 Warning shots fired by police